Charles

 Charles has shown very soft population growth performance across periods assessed by AreaSearch

-Charles's population was approximately 4,709 as of Aug 2025.
-This reflected an increase of 494 people (11.7%) since the 2021 Census, which reported a population of 4,215 people.
-The change was inferred from the estimated resident population of 4,696 from the ABS as of June 2024 and an additional 3 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 282 persons per square kilometer, indicating significant space per person and potential room for further development.
-Charles's growth of 11.7% since the 2021 census exceeded the national average (8.6%) and the state average, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 53.1% of overall population gains during recent periods, driving primary population growth for the area.
+Charles's population was around 4,706 as of November 2025.
+This reflected an increase of 491 people since the 2021 Census, which reported a population of 4,215 people.
+The change was inferred from the estimated resident population of 4,696 from the ABS as of June 2024 and an additional 2 validated new addresses since the Census date.
+This level of population equated to a density ratio of 282 persons per square kilometer.
+Charles's growth of 11.6% since the 2021 census exceeded the national average of 8.9%, along with the state, marking it as a growth leader in the region.
+Overseas migration contributed approximately 53.1% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applied growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Demographic trends suggest a population increase just below the median of Australia's non-metropolitan areas, with an expected expansion of 522 persons to 2041 based on the latest population numbers, resulting in a total increase of 10.8% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applied growth rates by age cohort to each area, provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Demographic trends suggest a population increase just below the median of Australia's non-metropolitan areas, with an expected expansion of 522 persons to 2041 based on the latest population numbers, resulting in a total increase of 10.9% over the 17 years.

 Frequently Asked Questions - Population